LS4GAN/uvcgan4slats/README.md

   [`UVCGAN` paper][uvcgan_paper], and $\lambda_{a}$ and $\lambda_{b}$ in
   section 3.3.2 of the [`UVCGAN4SLATS` paper][uvcgan4slats_paper].
 1. **learning rates `--lr-gen` and `--lr-disc`**:
-  See dicussion in section 3.3.2 of the [`UVCGAN4SLATS` paper][uvcgan4slats_paper].
+  See the dicussion in section 3.3.2 of the [`UVCGAN4SLATS` paper][uvcgan4slats_paper].
 1. **discriminator gradient penalty `--gp-constant` and `--gp-lambda`**:
   In section 3.3 of the [`UVCGAN` paper][uvcgan_paper] and section 3.3.2 of